Indus River: Barrages, bridges, levees and dams

 In Pakistan currently there are six barrages on the Indus: Guddu Barrage, Sukkur Barrage, Kotri Barrage (also called Ghulam Muhammad barrage), Taunsa Barrage, Chashma Barrage and Jinnah Barrage.
 Another new barrage called "Sindh Barrage" is planned as a terminal barrage on the Indus River.
-There are some bridges on river Indus, such as, Dadu Moro Bridge, Larkana Khairpur Indus River Bridge, Thatta-Sujawal bridge, Jhirk-Mula Katiar bridge and recently planned Kandhkot-Ghotki bridge.
+There are some bridges on River Indus, such as Dadu Moro Bridge, Larkana Khairpur Indus River Bridge, Thatta-Sujawal bridge, Jhirk-Mula Katiar bridge and recently planned Kandhkot-Ghotki bridge.

-The entire left bank of Indus river in Sind province is protected from river flooding by constructing around 600 km long levees.
+The entire left bank of the Indus River in Sind province is protected from river flooding by constructing around 600 km long levees.
 The right bank side is also leveed from Guddu barrage to Lake Manchar.
 In response to the levees construction, the river has been aggrading rapidly over the last 20 years leading to breaches upstream of barrages and inundation of large areas.

-Tarbela Dam in Pakistan is constructed on the Indus River, while the controversial Kalabagh dam is also being constructed on Indus river.
+Tarbela Dam in Pakistan is constructed on the Indus River, while the controversial Kalabagh dam is also being constructed on Indus River.
 Pakistan is also building Munda Dam.